apigee/api-platform-samples/learn-edge/fault-handling-1/README.md

 ### Trace it

 Go to the Edge UI and run a Trace on this API.
 How does it differ from the Trace you saw in `apikey-security-1` and `apikey-security-2`?
-You can see where the fault occurs and where control shifts to the error flow.
+Can you see where the fault occurs and where control shifts to the error flow?

 ### About what changed